CS506/fall2016-group1/README.md

 # Buckchat Messaging Service

-Please put all non-source code artifacts in the `docs` directory in the appropriate sprint directory.
+Please put all artifacts besides source code in the `docs` directory in the appropriate sprint directory.